Caprera Club Med

 1. grazie, ho letto tutto con molto piacere e tanta nostalgia / thank you, I read everything with great pleasure and nostalgia

-2. Good evening everyone, I too was at CAPRERA in 1968 with Daniel Cabaillot, as a bartender with a certain bar manager, Bacchisio and Vincenzo Magni.
-Memories, memories...perhaps they will be among us at the Baltard pavilion to wish the Club a 70th anniversary?
+2. Good evening everyone, I too was at CAPRERA in 1968 with Daniel Cabaillot, working as a bartender alongside a certain head bartender, Bacchisio, and Vincenzo Magni.
+Memories, memories… perhaps they will be with us at the Pavillon Baltard to celebrate the Club's 70th anniversary?
 See you soon.

 3. Bungiorno a tutti, anch'io ero barman nel 1979 with Vincenzo Magni head of the bar and armando head of sport in Donoratico.
 Poi, li ho ritrovati entrambi nel 1985 semper a Donoratico, con Patrick Chotard. village chief.
-Finally, as bar chef, Fernando di Palinuro was born in 1990 and 1991 in Donoratico.
+In addition, as bar chef, Fernando di Palinuro joined Donoratico from 1990 to 1991.

 By the way, my name is Vittorio di Donoratico.